srujanreddy27/DATOM/APPLY_NOW_FEATURE.md

 ## Features

 ### For Freelancers
-- **Submit Completed Work**: Upload files, provide demo URLs, and describe completed work
+- **Submit Completed Work**: Upload files and describe completed work
 - **Submission Management**: View all submitted work with status tracking
 - **Prevent Duplicate Submissions**: System prevents submitting work twice for the same task
 - **Real-time Status Updates**: See when submissions are pending, approved, or rejected
+- **Payment Claims**: Claim payments directly to their wallet when work is approved

 ### For Clients
 - **Review Submissions**: View all completed work submitted for their tasks
-- **Approve Best Work**: Select and approve the best submission to release escrow funds
+- **Approve Best Work**: Select and approve the best submission to make payment claimable
 - **Automatic Task Completion**: Tasks automatically close when work is approved
+- **Escrow Management**: Funds are held in escrow until freelancer claims payment

 ## Backend Implementation